Azzedine Alaïa: Career

 In 1991, Alaïa collaborated with the French budget retail chain Tati (company), creating a mini-collection using the brand's signature pink-and-white vichy check print.
 The collaboration, which included bags, espadrilles and T-shirts for Tati as well as couture pieces incorporating the same motif, is widely recognized as one of the earliest examples of a high fashion–mass market partnership.
 It was not conceived for publicity but rather as an homage to the accessibility of fashion and remains a culturally significant moment in his career.

 During the mid-1990s, following the death of his sister, Alaïa virtually vanished from the fashion scene; however, he continued to cater to a private clientele and enjoyed commercial success with his ready-to-wear lines.
 He presented his collections in his own space, in the heart of the Marais, where he brought his creative workshop, boutique and showroom together under one roof.

-In 1996 he participated at the Biennale della Moda in Florence, where along with paintings by longtime friend Julian Schnabel, he exhibited an outstanding dress created for the event.
+In 1996, Alaïa participated at the Biennale della Moda in Florence, where along with paintings by longtime friend Julian Schnabel, he exhibited an outstanding dress created for the event.
 Schnabel-designed furniture, as well as his large-scale canvases, still decorate Alaïa's boutique in Paris.

-He then signed a partnership with the Prada group in 2000.
+Alaïa then signed a partnership with the Prada group in 2000.
 In 2002, a number of Yves Saint Laurent’s former couture staff joined Alaïa after Saint Laurent’s retirement, including the heads of the tailoring and dressmaking ateliers.
 Working with Prada saw him through a second impressive renaissance, and in July 2007, he successfully bought back his house and brand name from the Prada group, though his footwear and leather goods division continues to be developed and produced by the group.